keswel/winbar-media-tracker/README.md

 # winbar-media-tracker
-Lightweight C++ plugin for Winbar that adds media tracking support.
+A lightweight C++ plugin for Winbar that adds media playback tracking support.

+Supports any media source outputting in the {artist} - {title} format.